BroncoDirectMe/.github/profile/README.md

 ## BroncoDirectMe
 The initial baby of the CPP CS Discord, BroncoDirectMe has grown to over 300 users and counting!
-Our Chromeium-based extension aim to make the registration process at CPP easier by showing helpful information to choose the best professor.
+Our Chromium-based extension aim to make the registration process at CPP easier by showing helpful information to choose the best professor.
 ## Contribution Guidelines
 Contribution Guidelines can be found on the Countribution Guides Channel on the project discord.
 ## Useful Resources